JetBrains/Qodana/topics/faq.md

 our tracker or contact us at `qodana-support@jetbrains.com` and attach logs from the `/data/results` directory that you can access them mounting your directory to the path or if you are using GitHub actions, they are uploaded to the workflow artifacts.

-## How to make Qodana check formatting rules for Kotlin?

-All you need to do is to add IncorrectFormatting inspection to `qodana.yaml`.

 ## Does Qodana support custom checks?